 Here is what they did…

-The High-I committed to send less emails and consolidate them when possible.
-In the subject line of her emails she would first type a number to let the High-C know how important it was.
+The High-I committed to send fewer emails and consolidate them when possible.
+In the subject line of her emails, she would first type a number to let the High-C know how important it was.
 A “1” meant, “Stop everything and read this NOW!”
 A “2” meant, “Important, get to it ASAP!”
 A “3” was “Less important, get to it in 2-3 days”.
 A “4” meant, “FYI – No action required”.